-All the information you provide to your insurer is important, often you cannot make a successful claim without it.
-For their purposes, however, insurers may be particularly interested in the details of the incident, and the details of the other driver and their insurer.
+Insurers need all the information outlined above because it helps them determine the validity of claims and who is at fault.
+Insurers may be particularly interested in the details of the incident, and the details of the other driver and their insurer.

 This is because insurers will typically attempt to recover costs from the at-fault party's insurers, when applicable, including the cost of damage, replacement rental car hire following an accident and other expenses.
 This, along with making sure you and your car are getting all the benefits your policy entitles you to, such as free repairs, free towing, emergency glass replacements and similar, are a significant part of what an insurer does.

 The steps taken by insurers when processing claims can include: